Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

 In 2014, Gaury {\it et al.} \cite{Gaury2014} introduced a scattering wavefunction method for modeling large-scale transient transport, enabling efficient simulations of time-resolved phenomena in JJs.
-Computational implementation of the method resulted in Kwant \cite{Kwant2014}, released in 2014, which combines tight-binding models with scattering theory and the Bogoliubov-de Gennes (BdG) \cite{deGennes1966} formalism to enable efficient handling of complex device geometries.
+In 2016, Weston and Waintal \cite{Weston2016} refined this method by introducing a linear-scaling, source-sink algorithm that absorbs electrons without requiring true semi-infinite leads, further advancing the modeling of time-resolved superconducting transport.
+A steady-state implementation of the scattering wavefunction method is provided by Kwant \cite{Kwant2014}, released in 2014, which combines tight-binding models with scattering theory and the Bogoliubov-de Gennes (BdG) \cite{deGennes1966} Hamiltonians to enable efficient handling of complex device geometries.
+Kwant is widely used to compute Andreev bound states and current-phase relations in JJs \cite{Beenakker2023}, although it does not support time-dependent phenomena such as the ac Josephson effect.
 In 2015, Weston {\it et al.} \cite{Weston2015} used this approach to model microwave control of Andreev and Majorana bound states, and in 2015 Savinov \cite{Savinov2015} generalized the scattering matrices to multiterminal JJs.
-In 2016, Weston and Waintal \cite{Weston2016} proposed a linear scaling source-sink algorithm that brought modeling of time-resolved superconducting transport within reach.
 In 2017, Zhang {\it et al.} \cite{Zhang2017} formulated transport in layered systems as a wave function propagation problem for large-scale junction simulations, while Rossignol {\it et al.} \cite{Rossignol2019} incorporated quasiparticle dynamics together with the surrounding circuit into a unified scattering description of JJs.
 In 2021, the Tkwant software package \cite{Kloss2021}, which is an extension of Kwant, was released to enable time-dependent quantum transport simulations using the scattering wavefunction formalism \cite{Gaury2014, Weston2016}.
 For a comprehensive review of scattering theory in quantum transport, see Beenakker \cite{Beenakker1997, Beenakker2015}, Lesovik and Sadovskyy \cite{Lesovik2011}, and Waintal \cite{Waintal2024}.